JakubCygaro/kaka-lang/README.md

 - `lab`: create a label
 - `jmp`: jump to a label
 - `if`: if the value on the stack is equal to 1, excecute the next command, otherwise skip it, consume the value in the process
-- \_stack: print the stack without consuming any value
+- \_stack: print the stack without consuming any value (from the top to the bottom)

 ## Examples